 This document is intended for personnel responsible for maintaining your organization's security infrastructure.
-This includes Luna HSM users and security officers, the key manager administrators, and network administrators.
-It is assumed that the users of this document are proficient with security concepts.
+This includes SafeNet ProtectToolkit users and security officers, key manager administrators, and network administrators.

-All products manufactured and distributed by Gemalto, Inc. are designed to be installed, operated, and maintained by personnel who have the knowledge, training, and qualifications required to safely perform the tasks assigned to them.
+All products manufactured and distributed by Gemalto are designed to be installed, operated, and maintained by personnel who have the knowledge, training, and qualifications required to safely perform the tasks assigned to them.
 The information, processes, and procedures contained in this document are intended for use by trained and qualified personnel only.